volexity/threat-intel/README.md

 # threat-intel

-This repository contains IoCs related to Volexity public threat intelligence blog posts and tools published by Volexity's threat intelligence team.
+This repository contains IoCs related to Volexity public threat intelligence blog posts.

 Public blog posts related to these IoCs can be found on the [Volexity website](https://www.volexity.com/blog/).